gormanm/mmtests/README.md

   Options:
-  -m|--run-monitors         Run with monitors enabled as specified by the configuration -n|--no-monitor           Only execute the benchmark, do not execute it -p|--performance          Set the performance cpufreq governor before starting -c|--config               Configuration file to read (default: config) -b|--build-only           Only build the benchmark, do not execute it
+  -m|--run-monitors         Run with monitors enabled as specified by the configuration -n|--no-monitor           Only execute the benchmark, do not monitor it -p|--performance          Set the performance cpufreq governor before starting -c|--config               Configuration file to read (default: config) -b|--build-only           Only build the benchmark, do not execute it